 Proper use of nicotine

-You should stop smoking completely before you start using nicotine.
+You should stop smoking completely before you start using this medicine.
 Do not use any tobacco products during therapy.
 If you continue to smoke with the nasal spray, you may have serious unwanted effects from nicotine.

 It is also important to use a stop-smoking program that may include education, counseling, and psychological support.
 This may make it easier for you to stop smoking.